jaiden.dev

 Welcome to Mongoland - Population 10,000

-MongoDB was meant for massive amounts—huMONGOus amounts, in fact—of data.
-But I just love using it because it's so simple.
+MongoDB was meant for humungous amounts of data.
+But I love using it for its simplicity.
 I populated my MongoDB collection with items using a tool named OSRSBox, and later, a more up-to-date derivative named osrsboxed-db.
-The resulting 10,000 items might make MongoDB overkill, but I find the ease of use to be well worth reaching for something so powerful.
+The resulting 13,000 items might make MongoDB overkill, but I find the ease of use to be well worth reaching for something so powerful.

 Populating the database was one of the most fun and novel parts of the entire experience.
 No one has time to crawl thousands of individual items, pulling their data piece-by-piece to populate a DB, so this was when I decided to get some more experience using LLMs.
 My initial idea was to see if I could have an agentic LLM crawl the Wiki and extract all the data I needed, but this was proving unreliable and difficult to set up.
 I pivoted to a more traditional approach: